-All Districts, with LAP Projects planned, except District 6, achieved 100% and all Districts met the goal of 80% for the second year in a row.
-District 4, the Turnpike Enterprise and Central Office had no LAP projects for FY 10/11.
+All Districts met the goal of 80% for the third year in a row.
+Districts 2, 4, the Turnpike Enterprise and Central Office had no LAP projects for FY 11/12.

-District LAP Consultant Contract Data for FY 10/11
+District LAP Consultant Contract Data for FY 11/12